Kisekae Set System: Cherry KiSS

 Commonly called 'CKiSS', this is an extension to the binary data header record, and unlike other extensions makes no changes to the configuration file.
-It is a specification allowing a cell file to contain raw 24-bit colour data and an 8 bit alpha channel for variable transparency.
+It is a specification allowing a cell file to contain raw 24-bit colour data and an 8-bit alpha channel for variable transparency.
 CKiSS cells tend to use a lot of disk space compared to palette-based cels, and do not compress well, so they are used sparingly by most artists.

 Groupings

 User groupings were added along with FKiSS4 to simplify controlling large numbers of cells (or uniquely identify specific cells) for testing and animation.

 Creating KiSS

 There are many programs on most platforms which can convert from standard graphics formats (most commonly BMP, GIF or PSD files) to KiSS cel and KCF files, allowing the artist to create the original images with any freeware or proprietary graphics program.
 In addition, GIMP is a fully featured graphics program which can open and save CEL files directly, leaving no need for conversion.

 The configuration file is written with a text editor (standard as part of any Operating System software).
 Once the basic files are created a KiSS viewer is used to display and fine tune the set, then an archiver with LZH capability is used for packaging.
 All the software needed is freely available on the internet, as are detailed tutorials for KiSS creation.

+The UltraKiss integrated development software provides a graphical visual editor for creating and displaying a KiSS set.
+Standard graphic image formats including KiSS cel and KCF files and Cherry KiSS files can be used.
+The CNF configuration file is automatically generated from the visual set on display and the file can be adjusted and modified with the UltraKiss integrated text editor.
+Sets can be packaged in LZH and ZIP archive formats.